mhkim99/CVBFTwoSampleTesting/README.md

 ## Application to Higgs boson dataset

-We provide code that reproduces the results in the "Data analysis" section of the paper (Figure 9).
+We provide code that reproduces the results in the "Section 7.
+Data analysis" of the paper (Figure 9).
 - We analyze the Higgs boson dataset, which can be downloaded from the [UCI Machine Learning repo](https://archive.ics.uci.edu/dataset/280/higgs).
 - The dataset contains 29 columns and 11 million rows.
     - The 1st column consists of 0-1 variables indicating whether the data are noise or signal.